retracktor/protracktor/README.md

 ## State

-Loading and parsing the module is almost done
+Loading and parsing the module is almost done, playback is next big step

-- [ ] Load samples
-- [ ] generate static tables
 - [ ] playback

 ## Credits